The following is the 3rd and final edition of my review of Man of Steel, a Zack Snyder film.

 Eventually General Zod (played by Michael Shannon) tracks down Kal-El and demands that he be surrendered to Zod.
 Zod believes that Kal-El holds the key to rebuilding the Kryptonian race, and his intentions prove to be hostile.
 Suddenly, Kal-El is thrown into a battle between his home and the future of his race, and he must make the first powerful decision in his life as a superpowered being on Earth.

 One of the things you have to appreciate about this film is that it really aimed for something big.
-It had the potential to be a masterpiece, but missed the goal by quite a bit.
-There are a lot of things I really like in this film, but you have to realize that this isn’t Christopher Reeve.
-But I will acknowledge that this version of Superman may be exactly what the world presented in the film would have.
+It had the potential to be a masterpiece, but ultimately missed the goal by quite a bit.
+There are a lot of things I really like in this film, but, for the film to work for you, you have to first realize and accept that this isn’t going to be the classic Christopher Reeve-type of Superman.
+I will acknowledge, however, that this version of Superman may be exactly what the world presented in this film would have, which is to say that Man of Steel presents a more dark and gritty look at superheroes and villains on Earth.
+Some would probably just say that it is more ‘realistic,’ but I’ll stick with ‘dark and gritty.’
+I’m not a huge fan of the tone of the film, and the visual aesthetic is perhaps too much of a departure for me as well.
+This just isn’t the Superman that I once loved, and it definitely isn’t most people’s vision of Kal-El, which is difficult to adjust to at first.

-There is an argument to be made, however, that the mistakes he makes in this film are made to signify that he hasn’t become Superman yet.
-And while it is true that he hasn’t got a lot of experience prior to meeting Zod in this film, I have to say that there were times when I thought the film didn’t always know how to handle its main character.
+There is an argument to be made, however, that the mistakes the main character makes in this film are made to signify that he hasn’t really become Superman yet.
+And while it is true that Kal-El doesn’t have a lot of experience prior to meeting Zod in this film, I have to say that there were times when I thought the film didn’t always know how to handle its main character properly.

 Henry Cavill is a very talented actor, and he will be Superman to a lot of people growing up today.
-I didn’t always like what his character was doing, but through it all I loved the performance that Cavill gave.
-I really feel that he is the right choice to champion the Warner Bros./ DC Universe as the stoic de facto leader of the future Justice League.
+While I didn’t always like what his character was doing, through it all I loved the performance that Cavill gave.
+I really feel that he is the right choice to be the face of the Warner Bros./ DC Universe as the stoic de facto leader of the future Justice League.

-Amy Adams (who plays Lois Lane), on the other hand, I didn’t really love in this film.
-She is an amazing actress, but there was just something off about her.
+On the flip-side, I didn’t really love Amy Adams (who plays Lois Lane) in this film.
+She is an amazing actress, but there was just something off about her character here.
+It’s tough to pinpoint.
 Maybe it was the fact that her character wasn’t as developed as I would’ve liked her to be.
+I do think that they rushed her and Clark Kent’s relationship in this film.
 Michael Shannon is the antagonist of the film, and I thought he absolutely brought it.
-His demeanor is chilling at times, and this version of Zod may be my favorite seen in a live-action Superman-film.
+His demeanor is chilling at times, and this version of Zod is my favorite seen in a live-action Superman-film.

 Later in the film, there are scenes that in retrospect seem a bit odd with Jor-El, but I really have to praise Russell Crowe.
 He has become the image in my head when I think of Jor-El, and that is largely due to not just the world-building at the beginning of Man of Steel, but also his performance.

 Kevin Costner, on the other hand, I thought was wasted.
-There was a lot of potential here, and the trailers for this film were jawdropping in large part due to them showing you glimpses of Kal-El’s father(s).
-But I really hated what they did to Jonathan Kent – where his story ended up was my least favorite thing in the film.
+There was a lot of potential here, there are some good scenes with his character, and the trailers for this film were jaw-dropping in large part due to them showing you glimpses of Kal-El’s father(s).
+But I really hated what they ultimately did to Jonathan Kent here.

-However, I really think they can make it work in the long run.
-Some people criticize the film for the fact that Kal-El doesn’t save that many people in this film.
-He doesn’t save people, and that should come back to haunt him in the future of this cinematic universe.
+However, I do think they can make it work in the long run.
+Some people criticize the film for the fact that Kal-El doesn’t save that many people in this film, and that may come back to haunt him in the future of this cinematic universe.
 Whether deliberate or not, the filmmakers have put the face of DC Comics in an interesting predicament.
+Man of Steel, which I ultimately like in spite of the things that I think are frustrating about the film, presents a bold new direction for the character, which I appreciate, it just doesn’t completely stick the landing.

 Final Grade: 7.5 out of 10.